CheatSolutions/Important-Information/documentation/commands and permissions .md

 ## Pressing TAB
 Spartan supports command auto-complete.
-To trigger it, type /spartan and press the button TAB on your keyboard.
-This functionality takes part as a list of recommendations to save you time.
+To trigger it, type "/spartan", optionally leave a space and press the button TAB on your keyboard.
+This functionality takes part as a list of recommendations to continue the command and save you time.

 ## Permissions that judge Staff Rank / Ranks